-College DECA is an international organization for college students preparing for a variety of career areas.
-Delta Epsilon Chi integrates and enhances the student's college curriculum.
+Collegiate DECA is an international organization for college students preparing for a variety of career areas.
+Collegiate DECA integrates and enhances the student's college curriculum.
 In addition, the organization's close ties with the business community provide both opportunities for members and an appreciation of the free enterprise system.
-Delta Epsilon Chi membership is an essential resource for future professionals that will benefit from marketing, management and entrepreneurial skills and knowledge.
+Membership is an essential resource for future professionals that will benefit from marketing, management and entrepreneurial skills and knowledge.